DarkDimius/scala.github.com/sips/pending/_posts/2016-01-01-static-members.md

 {% endhighlight %}
 ```

-Under proposed scheme users will be able to opt-in to have field `f` on inner object `I` generated as static field.
+Under proposed scheme users will be able to opt-in to have field `f` defined inside inner object `I` emmited as static field.
+In case `O.d` is annotated with `@static` the field will be crated as static field in `class O`.
+If not annotated, it will be created in the companion module with a static forwarder in `class O`.

 ## Restrictions ##